Nash Bridges: Broadcast

 The show has aired in over 70 countries.
 It currently airs in the Middle East on MBC's newly launched Action block MBC Action, Crime & Investigation Network, WGN America, Universal HD in the United States, TV1 in Australia, 13th Street in The Netherlands and Universal Channel in Serbia and on CBS Action in the United Kingdom.
-The series currently airs on H&I Mondays as part of the channel's "Day Shift," starting at 12 p.m.
-Eastern/11 a.m.
-Central for five episodes.
+The series currently airs on H&I weekdays at 10 a.m.
+ET.

 Home media

-CBS DVD (distributed by Paramount) released the first three seasons of Nash Bridges on DVD in Region 1 in 2008/2009.
-As of September 2014, these releases have been discontinued and are now out of print.
+CBS DVD (distributed by Paramount) released the first three seasons of Nash Bridges on DVD in 2008/2009.

-On September 10, 2014, it was announced that Visual Entertainment (VEI) has sub-licensed the rights to the series from CBS in Region 1 and would release a complete series collection in early 2015.
+On September 10, 2014, it was announced that Visual Entertainment (VEI) has sub-licensed the rights to the series from CBS and would release a complete series collection in early 2015.
 It was subsequently released on November 18, 2014.
 The 27-disc set contains all 122 episodes of the series.
 The complete series was reissued by VEI as a 22-disc set in November 2016 to coincide with the anticipated blu-ray release.

 VEI released the complete series on Blu-ray in November 2016 as a 16-disc set.

 On February 10, 2015, VEI released season 4 on DVD as a separate season set.
 They also re-released the first three seasons on DVD on March 3, 2015.

 In Region 4, Shock Entertainment has released the first three seasons on DVD in Australia.

 King Records is releasing all of the seasons on DVD in Region 2, specifically through the Japanese market.